hputnam/Acclim_Dynamics/Results-package.md

 ![suv](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/All_survivorship.png?raw=true)

 This dataset has been QC'd by Emma; final figure as of 20210108.
+Survivorship was measured every day and each coral was noted as dead or alive for that day.
+This plot was made with [survfit() function](https://www.rdocumentation.org/packages/survival/versions/2.9-6/topics/survfit).

 ### Bleaching Score

 ![blch](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Photographic_Bleaching.png?raw=true)

 This dataset has been QC'd by Emma; final figure as of 20210108.
+Corals photographed and red blue green color square quantified in ImageJ.

+Week 5 data excluded because we didn't trust that set of values for any treatment.
+Come back to this?

 ### Growth

 ![grw](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/Final_Figures/Growth.png?raw=true)

-1.)
+Buoywant weight technique

 Do we like the figure format for Growth, Resp/photo rates, or AFDW/Chl?

-2.) *P.acuta* Week 10 and 14 have the same value?
+*P.acuta* Week 10 and 14 have the same value?
 This doesn't seem likely?

 Figure as of 20210108.